Our Impact

 We work to provide stable, long-term housing to people experiencing homelessness.
 Our primary focus is on veterans, youth, people with disabilities, victims of domestic violence and human trafficking, and families with minor children.

-With your help, we can do more.
+With your support, we can help them.

-2024 Point-In-Time Count
+2025 Point-In-Time Count

 Youth homelessness